Rainymood/rainymood.github.io/_pages/start.md

 *Practices that work well for me and other generic advice*

 * [How to: Shared decision making]({% post_url 2024-01-07-how-to-shared-decision-making %}): In your career you often do not take decisions alone.
-Structure group decision making.
+Use this framework to structure group decision making meetings.
 * [How to: Give better feedback with the SBI-framework]({% post_url 2024-01-11-how-to-give-feedback-with-the-sbi-framework %}): In your career you will need to give peer feedback to your colleagues.
-Structure your feedback so it is more effective.
+Use this framework to structure your feedback to make it more effective.
-* [How to: Figure out what to do]({% post_url 2024-01-07-how-to-figure-out-what-to-do %}): Sometimes it is unclear what to do.
-Structure your problem solving.
+* [How to: Figure out what to do]({% post_url 2024-01-07-how-to-figure-out-what-to-do %}): In your career there will be times where you simply do not now what to do.
+Use this framework to figure out what to do.